1-Month Training Stay

 Yes.
 A month can work very well for beginners because it gives them time to learn properly, repeat the basics, and settle into the rhythm without rushing the first sessions.

-Use the configurator for the current package setup, then message us your dates and level so we can confirm what works.
+Use the stay planner to choose the closest package setup, then message us your dates and level so we can confirm what works.

 We confirm the total after we review your dates, your level, and whether you need accommodation.